Kimberly is a 19-year-old jewelry artist, soap maker, and crocheter. She lives happily with her boyfriend in Northern Minnesota.

 Cold Process Safety Measures

-1. Wear protective gear, you do NOT want this on your skin (gloves that go decently high, an apron is also nice.)
+- Wear protective gear.
+You do NOT want this on your skin (gloves that go decently high, an apron is also nice.)

-2. Lye releases a gas that you do not want to breath in, so when making soap make sure to do so either outside or in a well ventilated area.
+- Lye releases a gas that you do not want to breathe in, so when making soap, make sure to do so either outside or in a well-ventilated area.

-4. When mixing your lye and water solution you want to do so in a heat safe bowl, I personally use a big glass mixing bowl.
+- When mixing your lye and water solution you want to do so in a heat-safe bowl, I personally use a big glass mixing bowl.

-5. Work with lye on a heat proof surface, even if your bowl won't melt the solution does reach close to 200 degrees Fahrenheit so the bowl still gets very hot.
+- Work with lye on a heatproof surface.
+Even if your bowl won't melt, the solution does reach close to 200 degrees Fahrenheit, so the bowl still gets very hot.

-7. ALWAYS add your lye to your water, if you do so the other way around it will explode and you will have lye water on everything.
+- ALWAYS add your lye to your water.
+If you do so, the other way around it will explode, and you will have lye water on everything.

-8. Never use lye in aluminum the two thing chemically react and it's not pretty.
+- Never use lye in aluminum.
+The two things chemically react, and it's not pretty.

-9. Make sure you allow your soap to cure for at least four weeks though I usually wait six just to be safe.
-If you use it to soon and the soap hasn't cured yet you can get lye burns by using it.
+- Make sure you allow your soap to cure for at least four weeks though I usually wait for six just to be safe.
+If you use it too soon and the soap hasn't cured yet, you can get lye burns by using it.

 About the Recipes

 This recipe is a real treat that your skin will love you for!
 The coconut oil makes a nice bubbly lather while shea butter makes a creamy lather.
-Olive oil and shea butter is also a very nourishing combination that is great for dry and cracking skin.
-This recipe is a good beginners recipe as it doesn't use many ingredients and the ones listed are easy to find, and affordable.
+Olive oil and shea butter are also a very nourishing combination that is great for dry and cracking skin.
+This recipe is a good beginner's recipe as it doesn't use many ingredients and the ones listed are easy to find and affordable.

 - 5 oz palm kernel oil